 Your library employs many web-based services to meet the needs of your patrons.
 From your website to the online catalog, from your blog to your Facebook page – you have a lot of virtual touch-points to manage.

 Moving your library website into LibGuides CMS helps you to streamline interfaces, for everyone.
 Staff only have to go to one place to access research guides and website content.
-Plus, with LibGuides CMS you get free access to LibWizard Lite survey and form builder.
 This means one less login and password to remember to create forms and surveys.
 And, if you setup LibAuth integration, staff only need to login to your CAS/LDAP/AD/Shibboleth or other authentication tool to login to LibGuides CMS.

 Patrons only have to navigate to one URL to access their website, research guides, embedded LibWizard surveys/forms, E-Reserves content, and more.